syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Getting-Started.md

 {% endtabs %}

-N> To add the SfSpreadsheetRibbon in your application, then use the **RibbonWindow** since the backstage of Ribbon will be opened only when the ribbon is loaded under the **RibbonWindow**
+N> To add the `SfSpreadsheetRibbon` in your application, use the `RibbonWindow` since the backstage of Ribbon will be opened only when the ribbon is loaded under the `RibbonWindow`

 {% tabs %}
 {% highlight xaml %}